When it comes to the complex issue of labor and management, the Bible has answers. But are we asking it the right questions?

 It’s interesting that nowhere in his letters does Paul address employers of free workers.
 But Paul is not the only biblical author.
 The Old Testament law addresses itself more often to employers or to slave-owners than it does to workers and slaves.
 When the prophets preach, it is rarely to scold laborers for not putting in a fair day’s work, but the masters and employers for exploiting their workers (Ezek 22:29 – “The people of the land have practiced extortion and committed robbery.
 They have oppressed the poor and needy, and have extorted from the sojourner without justice”).
 Employers and masters were restrained not just by their personal ethic or by “industry standards,” but by the Law of Moses.
 In the New Testament, it is James who is the champion of labor, directing his preaching to those who neglect the needy (Jas 1:27; 2:14-17), look down on the working poor (2:1-7), hanker after inflated profits (4:13-17) or exploit hired workers (5:1-6; “Behold, the wages of the laborers who mowed your fields, which you kept back by fraud, are crying out against you, and the cries of the harvesters have reached the ears of the Lord of hosts”).

 Pastors might ask themselves when was the last time they preached against unfair management practices.
 I’ve heard many sermons where workers are told how to act righteously (and slavishly).
 I have heard just two sermons, at least that I can recall, where employers or business owners were challenged to live more righteously with their employees.
-One Christian leader has said, “Labor unions should study and read the Bible instead of asking for more money.
-When people get right with God, they are better workers.”
+One Christian leader, again, one who was paid millions for his work, said: “Labor unions should study and read the Bible instead of asking for more money.
+When people get right with God, they are better workers”; in other words, if you aren’t being paid more than you are, the only “biblical” explanation is that you are poor-quality workers.
 I do not see anywhere where he said, “Corporate leaders should study and read the Bible instead of looking to earn more money.
 When people get right with God, they are better employers.”
 In our current political climate, it is almost an unspoken evangelical assumption that employers and business people and entrepreneurs are on the side of the angels, creating wealth, creating jobs, and carrying on the good fight against lazy and greedy workers.
 For its part, the Bible places greater stress on the truth that employers might act as sinfully as their workers.
 Or much worse.

 John MacArthur, “Submission in the Workplace, Part I.” My source for this was www.biblebb.com/files/mac/sg60-26.html, which is now a broken link.
 The current source, has somewhat different wording and was apparently update, but the gist is the same (https://www.gty.org/library/sermons-library/60-26/submission-in-the-workplace-part-1).
 He then goes on to indulge in the fallacy of guilt by association when he links workers’ rights with radical feminism, gay rights and revolution: “Our society is preoccupied with demanding its rights.
 It campaigns for the rights of students, women, children, homosexuals, illegal immigrants, criminals, employees, and the homeless.
 When people believe their rights have been denied, they often react with strikes, protests, insurrections, and walk outs.
 The underlying mentality is, ‘Give me my rights or I’ll fight back in every way possible.’
 In contrast, God’s Word says Christians are not to demand their rights by being troublemakers or lawbreakers in society.
 The believing citizen is to submit to civil authorities (1 Pet.
 2:13-17) and the believing servant is to submit to his master (vv.
 18-21).”
 Gary adds: Paul, to name one example, certainly did demand his legal rights as a citizen, acting as a “trouble-maker” against established authority on at least four occasions.